Chandra O'Connor

 Your Human Trainer

 I have had a deep love for dogs all my life.
 From my first dog when I was nine years old, to my current fur babies, my passion for working with dogs has only grown.
-For the past four years, I have turned that passion into my full-time profession.
+For the past nine years, I have turned that passion into my full-time profession.

 Being an owner of pit bulls, I see how easily dogs are labeled and misunderstood.
 I believe that there is no such thing as a bad dog, just a misunderstood dog.
 Most dogs that get labeled "aggressive" are really just scared and need extra time and attention.
 During my time as a professional dog trainer, I have found a real passion for working with dogs that are labeled "aggressive" or "difficult".
 I specialize in dogs with behavioral issues; reactivity, phobias, and separation anxiety.